materialsgenomefoundation/strategic-plan/mgf_strategic_plan/strategic-plan/oss/README.md

 * increase access to open standards that manage [supply chain levels for software artifacts][slsa] and [software bill of materials][SBOM] for early research artifacts.
 * improve quality assurance and supply chain risk management in materials manufacturing
 * most materials science software we remain small in scale with few contributors.
 SBOM and SLSA
+* there is a frightening speed that materials science desire to develop new materials.
+SBOM and SLSA provide ways to safe gaurd research supply chains.

 [SBOM]: https://www.cisa.gov/sbom
 [SLSA]: https://slsa.dev/